 Ocuflox is also used to treat an ulcer in the cornea of the eye.

 Ofloxacin will not treat a viral or fungal infection of the eye.

 Ocuflox may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to ofloxacin or other fluoroquinolones (ciprofloxacin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, and others).
+You should not use Ocuflox if you are allergic to ofloxacin or other fluoroquinolones (ciprofloxacin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, and others).

 Do not use this medicine to treat a viral or fungal infection in the eye.
-Ofloxacin ophthalmic is for use in treating only bacterial infections of the eye.
+Ocuflox is for use in treating only bacterial infections of the eye.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether ofloxacin ophthalmic passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

 Ofloxacin eye drops (solution) are not approved for use by anyone younger than 1 year old.